vijdan-anjum/localResto/README.md

 ## Endpoints and Parameters
 The API will have 3 endpoints, and the information is about the 3 endpoints within their parameters.
 ### City
-- **city**: returns a list of supported cities with the local restaurants.
+- **city**: Returns a list of supported cities with the local restaurants.
   - **parameter**
     - ```id (int)```: id of city.
 Required.
     - ```Name(string)```: Name of city.
 Required